 Students interested in learning more about internships should plan to attend an information session.
 They are offered twice a semester during registration time.
 Students planning to intern in the Spring should attend the Fall info session while students planning to intern in the Summer or Fall should attend the Spring info session.

-Register with Trevecca's eRecruiting site, Experience to look for internships that have been posted by employers and to create your student profile and upload your resume.
+Register with Trevecca's eRecruiting site to look for internships that have been posted by employers and to create your student profile and upload your resume.

 - Get all the Information